2014: Emily Brown

 Justin Tresnowski graduated cum laude from Harvard Law School, where he was Editor-in-Chief of the Harvard Law & Policy Review.
 His law school internships and clinical experiences include working for the ACLU of Indiana, representing evicted tenants through Harvard’s Legal Services Center, and assisting in the representation of individual employees and labor unions at Altshuler Berzon LLP (San Francisco) and Segal Roitman LLP (Boston).
 Prior to law school, Justin worked for Barack Obama’s 2008 presidential campaign.
 He graduated from the University of Notre Dame cum laude with a BA in Political Science, and received an MA with distinction in Philosophy and Public Policy from the London School of Economics.

-Justin is currently in the first year of his BPI Polikoff-Gautreaux Fellowship.
+Justin is currently in the second year of his BPI Polikoff-Gautreaux Fellowship.

 2012: Karen Bemis